Wikisource: Language subdomains

 A separate Hebrew version of Wikisource (he.wikisource.org) was created in August 2004.
 The need for a language-specific Hebrew website derived from the difficulty of typing and editing Hebrew texts in a left-to-right environment (Hebrew is written right-to-left).
 In the ensuing months, contributors in other languages including German requested their own wikis, but a December vote on the creation of separate language domains was inconclusive.
 Finally, a second vote that ended May 12, 2005, supported the adoption of separate language subdomains at Wikisource by a large margin, allowing each language to host its texts on its own wiki.

-An initial wave of 14 languages was set up by Brion Vibber on August 23, 2005.
+An initial wave of 14 languages was set up on August 23, 2005.
 The new languages did not include English, but the code en: was temporarily set to redirect to the main website (wikisource.org).
 At this point the Wikisource community, through a mass project of manually sorting thousands of pages and categories by language, prepared for a second wave of page imports to local wikis.
 On September 11, 2005, the wikisource.org wiki was reconfigured to enable the English version, along with 8 other languages that were created early that morning and late the night before.
 Three more languages were created on March 29, 2006, and then another large wave of 14 language domains was created on June 2, 2006.

 Languages without subdomains are locally incubated.
 As of September 2020, 182 languages are hosted locally.